KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

 when rendering in real-time, such that assets can be delivered to desktop, web, or mobile clients and be promptly displayed with minimal processing.
-As a result, quads and N-gons (faces with more than 3 edges) are automatically converted to triangles when saving to glTF.
-Likewise, curves and and other non-mesh data are not preserved, and should be converted to meshes prior to export.
+As a result, quads and N-gons (faces with more than 3 edges) are automatically converted to triangles when exporting to glTF.
+Likewise, curves and and other non-mesh data are not preserved, and must be converted to meshes prior to export.

 Materials
 ---------